iTrooz/efivar-rs/efivarcli/README.md

-# efiboot
+# efivarcli

-efiboot is a Rust crate that provides the `efiboot` utility, a command-line tool to manage EFI variables related to UEFI boot manager operation.
+efivarcli is a Rust crate that provides the `efivarcli` utility, a command-line tool to manage EFI variables related to UEFI boot manager operation.

 ## Author

+iTrooz

 Vincent Tavernier <v.tavernier@pm.me>